Is it normal forgetfulness? Or something more?

 Free AI-powered cognitive screening.
 No login.
 No paywall.
 Just answers.

-Ask Sage anything about memory loss.
+Ask anything about memory loss.
+Sage knows the evidence.
 Pick a question or type your own.

 What you should know